ahupowerdns/protocol-camel/README.md

 ```

 ## Notes on installing Boost
 The "convert" program uses "boost" libraries.
-You do not need to compile them; just have the for including.
+You do not need to compile them; just have
+them for including.

+On most systems boost can be installed easily from packages (typically
+libboost-dev or boost-devel).
+If you have no packages and do not want to
-Download the latest version from [Boost Downloads](https://www.boost.org/users/download/) and install similar to the following:
+compile, download the latest version from [Boost
+Downloads](https://www.boost.org/users/download/) and install similar to the
+following:

 ```
     mkdir ~/src ~/src/boost
     cd ~/src/boost
     shasum -a256 ~/Downloads/boost_1_70_0.tar.bz2
     tar xf ~/Downloads/boost_1_70_0.tar.bz2
 ```
-The "Makefile" has a -I flag to include this library if not installed in the system directories.
+The "Makefile" has a commented out -I flag to include this library if not installed in the system directories.
+Remove the '#' to enable it.